queball1999/LysspieAPI/README.md

 - **Live Moderation:** Instantly ban users or clear lives in the chat with just a few clicks.
 The moderation tools are designed to keep the chat clean and engaging.

-- **Seamless Integration with Nightbot:** The LizPy API is designed to work closely with Nightbot, ensuring that all commands and interactions in the Twitch chat are handled smoothly.
+- **Seamless Integration with Nightbot:** The LysspieAPI is designed to work closely with Nightbot, ensuring that all commands and interactions in the Twitch chat are handled smoothly.

 - **Spin and Winner Selection:** A feature to randomly select winners during events or giveaways.
 This can be done directly through the web interface or via chat commands.